 Cast: 6 total (4 female, 2 male) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes

-Cast: 11 total (5 female, 6 male, multiethnic, flexible casting) Full Length Drama (about 100 minutes) Minimal Set Requirements Contemporary Costumes
+Cast: 11 total (4 female, 7 male, doubling) Full Length Drama (about 120 minutes) Minimal Set Requirements Contemporary Costumes

 Based on the true events surrounding the groundbreaking table tennis tournament that marked a decisive new chapter in US–China relations, PING PONG is the story of the extraordinary young man who played the game that changed the world and the political actors who were playing him.
 With Nixon and Mao on either side of the court, free-spirited hippie Glenn Cowan reaches across the net to usher in a fragile new friendship between two great countries in this funny, incisive, and wildly imaginative new play about the little moments of history that set up the big ones.